kagandikmen/advent-of-fpga-2025/README.md

 This repository contains my solutions to the [Advent of FPGA 2025](https://blog.janestreet.com/advent-of-fpga-challenge-2025/) challenge from Jane Street.
 It implements the solutions in Hardcaml, which is an "embedded hardware design domain specific language (DSL) implemented in OCaml" [[1]](https://arxiv.org/abs/2312.15035).

-This repository is a fork of the [hardcaml_arty](https://github.com/fyquah/hardcaml_arty) project, which is a Hardcaml library to interface with Arty A7 boards.
+This repository is a fork of the [Hardcaml Arty](https://github.com/fyquah/hardcaml_arty) project, which is a Hardcaml library to interface with Arty A7 boards.

 ## Advent Calendar (aka Project Progress)